 Natural Stone Pavers Collection

-Before jump on paving pattern design, let me clarify the difference between a pattern and layout.
+Before jump on the paving pattern design, let me clarify the difference between a pattern and layout.

 Layout: It could be a pattern, but it mostly refers to an arrangement of pavers with no repeating pattern or motif in the design.
 Here, you will find a random arrangement of pavers, not in a predefined way.